wasifali/barcode-and-text-detector-reactjs/README.md

 ### Details about project:

-This project is using [Quagga](https://serratus.github.io/quaggaJS/) or barcode detection and decoding.
-It also is using [tesseract](https://tesseract.projectnaptha.com/) for text detection purpose.
+This project is using [Quagga](https://serratus.github.io/quaggaJS/) or barcode detection and decoding and [tesseract](https://tesseract.projectnaptha.com/) for text detection purpose.